huggingface/datablations/README.md

 ### Generative / Rouge

-1. Clone the `addtasks` branch of the evaluation harness: `https://github.com/Muennighoff/lm-evaluation-harness/tree/addtasks`
+1. Clone the `addtasks` branch of the evaluation harness: `git clone -b addtasks https://github.com/Muennighoff/lm-evaluation-harness.git`
 2. Setup an environment with `cd lm-evaluation-harness; pip install -e ".[dev]"; pip uninstall -y promptsource; pip install https://github.com/Muennighoff/promptsource.git@tr13` i.e. all requirements except promptsource, which is installed from a fork with the correct prompts
 3. Make sure your checkpoint path is a transformers checkpoint path
 4. Run `sbatch utils/eval_generative.sh` modifying the necessary variables in the script first